Jira Tutorial: The Comprehensive Guide to Using Jira

 - Jira Software comes with the most robust project management capabilities, including support for agile project management.

-- Jira Service Desk is intended for addressing customer issues.
+- Jira Service Management is intended for addressing customer issues.

 - Jira Core lacks the agile project management functionality of Jira Software, but it can still meet most project management needs.